How to Use Intuitive Eating Skills to Feel Calm(er) Around Food This Holiday Season

 Hi, I'm Sarah

-The holidays can be difficult for many of us for all kinds of reasons.
+The holidays can be difficult for many of us for various reasons.

 The sister who’s obsessed with wellness culture and “clean eating.”